Veluaravind/API-documentation/Bailey-the-dog-API.md

 ## Overview

 Say hello to Bailey the Dog – My favorite furry companion and now your programmable pup via API.
-With the Bailey Services API, you can interact with Bailey just like we do at <<XYZ>>:
+With the Bailey Services API, you can interact with Bailey just like we do at XYZ:
 - Ask him to sit
 - Offer his paw
 - Heel at your command